-On a regular basis, the Board, through the Risk Committee, reviews the risk framework including risk appetite, the risk register and the systems to identify and manage risk and satisfies itself that Management has in place appropriate systems for managing risk and for maintaining appropriate internal controls.
+On a regular basis, and at least annually, the Board, through the Risk Committee, reviews the risk framework including risk appetite, the risk register and the systems to identify and manage risk and satisfies itself that the risk framework continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board.
 A review has taken place during the reporting period.

-The CEO and Senior Management are responsible for identifying, evaluating and monitoring risk in accordance with the risk management framework.
+The Chief Executive Officer and Senior Management are responsible for identifying, evaluating and monitoring risk in accordance with the risk management framework.
 This process includes consideration of potential economic, environmental and social sustainability risks.
 Senior Management is responsible for the accuracy and validity of risk information reported to the Board and also for ensuring clear communication of the Board and Senior Management's position on risk throughout the Company.

-In particular, the CEO and members of the Senior Management team regularly review and identify key business and financial risks which could prevent the Company from achieving its objectives.
+In particular, the Chief Executive Officer and members of the Senior Management team regularly review and identify key business and financial risks which could prevent the Company from achieving its objectives.

-The Directors' Report - Operating and Financial Review on pages 14 to 19 of the Annual Report sets out the Company's exposure to material economic, market, labour and other operational risks and a summary of how these risks are being managed.
+The Directors' Report - Operating and Financial Review on pages 12 to 16 of the Annual Report sets out the Company's exposure to material economic, market, labour and other operational risks and a summary of how these risks are being managed.
 The Company does not consider it has exposure to material environmental or social sustainability risks.